|Code of Business Conduct and Ethics

 To help ensure that you do not engage in prohibited insider trading and avoid even the appearance of an improper transaction, the Company has adopted an Insider Trading Policy, which is available from the personnel department.

-If you are uncertain about the constraints on your purchase or sale of any Company securities or the securities of any other company that you are familiar with by virtue of your relationship with the Company, you should consult with the Chief Financial Officer of the Company before making any such purchase or sale.
+If you are uncertain about the constraints on your purchase or sale of any Company securities or the securities of any other company of which you are familiar with by virtue of your relationship with the Company, you should consult with the Vice President, Finance of the Company before making any such purchase or sale.

 Employees, officers and directors must maintain the confidentiality of confidential information entrusted to them by the Company or other companies, including our suppliers and collaborators, except when disclosure is authorized by a supervisor or legally mandated.
 Unauthorized disclosure of any confidential information is prohibited.
 Additionally, employees should take appropriate precautions to ensure that confidential or sensitive business information, whether it is proprietary to the Company or another company, is not communicated within the Company except to employees who have a need to know such information to perform their responsibilities for the Company.